-When it come to the health effects of cortisol, this hormone often gets a bad rap.
+Are the health effects of cortisol all bad?
+This so-called stress hormone often gets a bad rap.
 It is rightly associated with a multitude of health related problems brought on by chronic stress and the body's response to it.
 But that is only half the story.
 How much cortisol is circulating in your system at a given time, and how often, determines whether it is helping or harming your health oveall.

 Under normal conditions cortisol is always present in the body in varying amounts.
 Levels are generally highest in the morning and lowest a few hours after going to sleep.